shivaprasadreddyanukula47/sales-data-analysis-sql/README.md

-# sales-data-analysis-sql
-Analyzed sales data using SQL and Excel by performing data cleaning, querying, and generating key business insights such as sales trends and top-performing regions.
+# Sales-Data-Analysis (SQL & Excel)

+## Project Objective

+The objective of this project is to clean and analyze sales data using Excel and SQL to extract meaningful business insights.
+It focuses on identifying sales patterns, top-performing regions, and product performance.
+The analysis helps businesses make data-driven decisions and improve operational efficiency.